 Do you need help to postpone your wedding in Melbourne?

-Right now, it’s still possible for weddings to go ahead as long as there are no more than 5 people present – the celebrant, the couple and their two legal witnesses.
+Right now, it’s possible for weddings to go ahead in Victoria as long as there are no more than 10 guests present, two of whom must be the legal witnesses.
+The celebrant and the couple are in addition to the 10 guests.
 Social distancing rules apply – ie at least 1.5m separation between people – seated or standing – including at the signing of the marriage certificates; an area of 4 square metres per person.
+The wedding can take place indoors or outdoors or a mixture of both – eg some people inside and some people outside.

 And there should be NO hand shaking, kissing or hugging.
 None.
 Not as people arrive, not during the ceremony, not when the couple has been introduced as newlyweds, and not during any celebrations that may occur afterwards.